I don’t have enough time to tweet.

 Both Buffer and Hootsuite allow users to schedule social media posts with ease (the free versions allow this to be done for up to three accounts).
 The analytics they display – only available via the paid upgrade – can help you think strategically about when is the best time for you to post.
 I’m currently using Buffer to post tweets to students via my @LearninByDoing account, usually setting up one or sometimes two posts per day.
 I’ve also linked several non-teaching accounts to Hootsuite.
 While using multiple scheduling tools won’t be everyone’s preference, for the moment this gives me the extra benefit of separating out my thinking about engaging with different audiences.

 Buffer has a slightly cleaner interface, whereas Hootsuite offers more depth.
-The free version of Buffer only allows a maximum of ten scheduled posts at a time, which is fine for my current teaching purposes, but Hootsuite’s capacity for more than this may be attractive to many.
+The free version of Buffer only allows a maximum of 10 scheduled posts at a time, which is fine for my current teaching purposes, but Hootsuite’s capacity for more than this (it was initially a lot more, but is now set to a maximum of 30 since I first wrote this blog) may be attractive to many.
 On the other hand, Buffer’s auto-resizing feature for images larger than the 3mb limit, and its email notification of when a list of scheduled posts has expired, are handy features – and both things that Hootsuite doesn’t seem offer.
 You’ll find that scheduling tweets on either application has some predictable limitations, such as the inability to create polls, embed GIFs, or use the same quoting function that Twitter offers.
 My advice: have a go of both Hootsuite and Buffer (and even Tweetdeck) and see what you think suits you best.

 Scheduling isn’t Everything